We Help You Decide

 Ideally, students have 4-8 months of consistent test prep leading up to their first SAT.
 Students ought to aim to take the test at least twice: once (or twice) in the spring of their junior year, and again in the fall of their senior year.
 We are very careful to pace our prep programs properly, ensuring that students neither burn out or peak too early.

 The first goal is to get students comfortable with the features, expectations and format of each section of the SAT.
 We then move onto strategies, both in the realm of general test-taking as well as how to tackle particular question types.
 Lastly, we turn to content, and create personalized curricula for students to master.
 All of these elements come together during our group test simulations, which allow students to continuously refine their abilities in real time.

 Our tutors are prepared to shape our SAT program to fit every individual student’s learning and personality type.
-Our programs are malleable, and our 30+ years of experience have equipped us to lead every student towards achieving their personal best on test day.
+Our programs are malleable, and our experience has equipped us to lead every student towards achieving his/her personal best on test day.

 We approach test prep from a child-centric perspective, and are sure to cater to the needs of the human we’re working with, not only the student.
 We don’t try to make a child’s life fit into a test prep program; we make sure that test prep fits comfortably into a child’s life.

 Our esteemed executive functioning program is interwoven into our test prep, ensuring that students will gain lifelong skills on their way to achieving their optimal SAT score.
 We’ll help you change schools, and we might just change your life along the way.